New opening: Palermo Hub - Via Messina 7/d - Palermo

 In both cases, the goal is to protect the personal assets of the heirs, particularly when the business liabilities exceed its assets.
 For this reason, it is highly advisable to seek legal and notarial guidance, particularly when opting for the benefit of inventory (a form of limited liability acceptance).

 Agenzia delle Successioni can serve as a key partner in such situations, providing guidance to avoid legal or financial mistakes.
-The initial consultation is free of charge, and can be requested by simply filling out a form in just three minutes.
+The initial consultation can be requested by simply filling out a form in just three minutes.

 Customer Service